RichardC99/Backbase_Test_RC/readme.md

 All UI tests initially carry out a check to find and delete any data that is identical to the intended test data. this is done to avoid the possibility of tests failing/passing due to bad data.
 Each test also has a clean-up stage carried out at the end of each scenario.

+# Installation (MAC, OSX)
+1. Install python 3.6 and make sure it is set as the project interpreter for your IDE
+2. Git clone this project into your chosen directory git clone `git clone https://github.com/RichardC99/Computers_Database_Tests_RC.git`
+3. Install Selenium, ChromeDriver and Behave
+    - Selenium = pip3 install selenium
+    - Behave = sudo pip install behave
+    - Chromedriver = brew cask install chromedriver

+Alternativly the requirements.txt file lists all required compnents.
+PyCharm will automatically prompt the user and then install these on opening the project

+# Config (OSX)
+Copy the config mac example txt file into config.py Because HomeBrew installs Chrome Driver directly into the path you do not need to specify the home directory of the chromedriver.exe
+In the environmtent file ensure the correct context.browser line is commented out

+        context.browser = webdriver.Chrome() ---- un commented

+        context.browser = webdriver.Chrome(executable_path=driver_path, chrome_options=options) ---- commented out (WIndows/Linux only)

+# Run Tests(OSX)
+In the terminal navigate to the location of the features folder To run tests enter behave features\(the chosen feature file to run) Running behave features/ will run all feature files and tests.

 # Installation (Windows/linux PC)
-1. Install python 3.6 (see instructions below) and make sure it is enabled if multiple versions of Python on system
+1. Install python 3 and make sure it is enabled if multiple versions of Python on system
 2. Install virtualenv `pip install virtualenv`
 3. Make a new directory called something like 'virtual-behave' and go into that directory
 4. Create a Python virtual environment in that directory with `virtualenv .`